Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

   sets with occupation numbers 0 (zero).
 The main use of these orbitals is to act as input to property calculations and for graphical presentations.
-  This keyword is on by default for up to ten roots.
+  This keyword is on by default for all roots.

   An example input follows in which five files are requested containing natural orbitals for roots one to five of a RASSCF calculation.